Microck/waterWAV/README.md

 1.  **Prepare your files:**
     *   **Audio File:** Have your input audio file (e.g., `.wav`, `.mp3`).
     *   **Watermark Image:**
         *   Use a clear, high-contrast image (preferably **black and white**).
-Darker areas of the image will form the watermark.
+Brighter areas of the image will form the watermark.
         *   The script resizes the image to fit the audio's duration and the specified frequency band.
 The original aspect ratio will likely be altered.
 Simple logos or symbols work best.
         *   Common formats like PNG or JPG are supported.